 Wind Energy in Advanced Development but not yet under construction: 1,125 MW

 Wind Energy Jobs in Minnesota

-Wind energy provided over 3,000 jobseither directly or indirectly in 2017.
-Wind energy jobs range from operations and maintenance, construction, manufacturing, to a multitude of professional jobs.
+Wind energy in Minnesota provided over 3,000 jobs either directly or indirectly in 2017.
+These jobs range from operations and maintenance, construction, manufacturing, to a multitude of professional jobs.

 Wind energy has invested $7.1 billion in Minnesota to date through capital investments.

 There are currently 20 active manufacturing wind facilities in Minnesota.
 Nationwide, the U.S. has over 500 manufacturing facilities producing products that range from blade, tower, and turbine nacelle assembly facilities to raw component suppliers, including fiberglass and steel.

 Local Financial Benefits of Wind Energy in Minnesota

 Landowners that agree to lease part of their land for a wind project are provided a new source of income from the wind project owner.
 That’s especially good news for farmers, who have found wind energy to be their new cash crop which helps to keep the farm in the family.
 In 2017, rural Minnesota landowners received over $10 million in land lease payments from wind energy.

 Wind projects also contribute a new source of tax revenue for the counties and townships that host them.
 Counties get to choose how to spend this money, and it is often used to improve local roads and bridges, to fund local emergency services and schools, and even to reduce property taxes for citizens.
 That way everyone benefits from a local wind project - not just those who have a turbine on their property.
 For example, Jackson County has received an average of $1.6 million a year from wind projects since 2012.
 In 2018, wind energy provided over $12.7 million to rural Minnesota counties through this wind energy production tax.
 To date, wind energy has paid over $94.4 million to rural communities since 2004.